ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 	We recommend using the official {@link framework/guides/development-tools#ckeditor-5-inspector CKEditor 5 inspector} for development and debugging.
 It will give you tons of useful information about the state of the editor such as internal data structures, selection, commands, and many more.
 </info-box>

+## Known issues

+While the tables nesting functionality is fully functional, it is not yet supported with some output features.
+Feel free to upvote 👍&nbsp; these issues on GitHub if they are important for you:

+* [#9474](https://github.com/ckeditor/ckeditor5/issues/9474) &ndash; The `.docx` file generated with the [Export to Word](https://ckeditor.com/docs/ckeditor5/latest/features/export-word.html) feature will not open properly if it contains nested tables.
+* [#9475](https://github.com/ckeditor/ckeditor5/issues/9475) &ndash; The Markdown code generated with the {@link features/autoformat Markdown output} feature will not properly render code for nested tables.

 ## Contribute

 The source code of the feature is available on GitHub in https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-table.